Skip to Content

 Restart Device

 Another step to try with this issue is to restart your Mac.
-This can solve all manner of problems including issues with passwords being asked for repeatedly, so it’s worth giving this a try too.
+This can solve all manner of problems, including the one you are facing right now.

 Verify Account By Resetting Apple ID Password